statengeneraal/laws-markdown/verdrag/agreement/between/the/government/of/the/kingdom/of/the/netherlands/in/etc/BWBV0001961/README.md

 (i) in the case of the United States of America, the Secretary of the Treasury or his delegate; and

-(ii) in the case of the Netherlands Antilles, the Minister of Finance or his authorized representative;
+(ii) in the case of “Curaçao, Sint Maarten and the Caribbean part of the Netherlands”, as the context requires, either:

+a.the Minister of Finance of Curaçao or his/her authorized representative; or

+b.the Minister of Finance of Sint Maarten or his/her authorized representative; or

+c.the Minister of Finance of the Netherlands or his/her authorized representative;

-b) The term ``Contracting State" means the United States or the Kingdom of the Netherlands in respect of the Netherlands Antilles as the context requires;
+b) The term ``Contracting State" means the United States or the Kingdom of the Netherlands in respect of Curaçao, Sint Maarten and the Caribbean part of the Netherlands as the context requires;

 c) The term ``national" means:

 (i) in the case of the United States, any United States citizen and any legal person, partnership, corporation, trust, estate, association, or other entity deriving its status as such from the laws in force in the United States; and

-(ii) in the case of the Netherlands Antilles, an individual who has Dutch nationality and who would be eligible to vote in the Netherlands Antilles if he were of age and present in the Netherlands Antilles, provided however, if an individual is not present in the Netherlands Antilles, he must have either been born in the Netherlands Antilles or have been resident thereof for at least five years;
+(ii) in the case of Curaçao, Sint Maarten or the Caribbean part of the Netherlands, an individual who has Dutch nationality and who would be eligible to vote in Curaçao, Sint Maarten or the Caribbean part of the Netherlands if he were of age and present in Curaçao, Sint Maarten or the Caribbean part of the Netherlands, provided however, if an individual is not present in Curaçao, Sint Maarten or the Caribbean part of the Netherlands, he must have either been born in Curaçao, Sint Maarten or the Caribbean part of the Netherlands or have been resident thereof for at least five years;

 d) The term ``person" includes an individual and a partnership, corporation, trust, estate, association or other legal entity;